CAST IRON PLANT

 WATER WHEN DRY

-Cast Iron Plant is considered a semi-drought tolerant plant.
+A cast iron plant is considered a semi-drought tolerant plant.
 It can go longer stretches without water, making it perfectly low-maintenance.

 Let the soil dry out completely before watering, then water deeply until water seeps from drainage holes.